 -

-these adjectives and comments to describe Sabartés---- fussy, cautious,
+sadness", she uses these adjectives and comments to describe

-discreet, watchdog, full of pride, self-aggregation, "mournful, almost
+Sabartés---- fussy, cautious, discreet, watchdog, full of pride,

-and packed seventy wooden cases when Picasso was evicted out of his Rue
+object and packed seventy wooden cases when Picasso was evicted out of

 was paid with the skimpiest monetary wages as Picasso paid his workers